ngfelixl/nodeplotlib/README.md

 tab and all the data is requested, the server shuts down.
 If you fire another plot the server starts again provides your plot and shuts down automatically.

+## Contributing

+Contributions in all forms are welcome.

+## Developers guide

+Fork the [Github repository](https://github.com/ngfelixl/nodeplotlib) and clone it to your PC.
+Install the npm dependencies using the `install` command.
+It installs the dependencies and copies plotly types to project source.
+These won't affect the git tree.

 ## Get in contact

 - Check the [authors website](https://felixlemke.com)